A Dignified Firing | Author: Susan Heim

-Does the Dignified Firing Exist?
+A Dignified Firing

-The Dreaded “Frog March”
+The Undignified “Frog March”

+Over the years, the quest for efficiencies led corporate teams to streamline many operational functions.
+Unfortunately, some carried this through to HR functions, completely forgetting that they were dealing with human feelings and emotions.
 In the army, when an employee handling sensitive information gets fired, they are marched out without notice and under guard.
 They cannot say their goodbyes or collect personal belongings.
-Corporations have adopted this “Frog March” for themselves, as standard operating procedure when terminating employees.
+Corporations adopted this “frog march” for themselves, as standard operating procedure when terminating employees.
 It is surgically clean.

 The effects of such firings came under close scrutiny by CBC Radio in a documentary on their show, The Sunday Edition.
 It starts out with a powerful quote, “The only thing they leave out is the handcuffs“.

 Managing A Firing

+We advise CEOs considering terminations to start out with good planning, followed by sufficient time and resources for execution.
 First, closely examine the list of affected individuals.
 Think of them as people and not numbers on a spreadsheet.
-Some should be completely off limits.
+Some should be completely off-limits.
 This includes expectant mothers, those on maternity and sick leave and those close to retirement.
-While they might be at the top of your list for cutting off, they are your most vulnerable employees and it would be a disingenuous thing to do.
-Moreover, the legal challenges that accompany those types of layoffs will be difficult and expensive down the road.
+While they might be at the top of your list for elimination off, they are your most vulnerable employees and it would be a disingenuous thing to do.
+Moreover, the legal challenges that accompany those types of layoffs can become difficult and very expensive.

 Next, obtain legal advice on severance packages to make them as generous as possible.
 Unless you meet the high burden of proof for a for-cause dismissal that also includes willful misconduct, your severance packages must represent a fair financial bridge for your employees, until they find other jobs.
-The law requires this of you.
+The law expects this of you.

 Employees Duty to Mitigate